top of page

 Goodbye Dusty, Hello Grief

-Another loss.
 And a final one.
-My last horse…. gone.

 I haven’t fully processed it yet.
 It will be a year in a few weeks.

-“First-world problems,” it smiles at me.
-Which is true, I guess.
+“First-world problems,” it says, smiling at me.

 It’s not like a family member is battling for their life.
 No one I know has been maimed, and a fire hasn’t destroyed my home.
 There is undoubtedly MUCH worse going on in the world.